Lamden/docs/docs/develop/wallet_api/approval_transactions.md

----
-id: approval_transactions
-title: Prompt For an Approval
+# Send an Approval Transaction
-sidebar_label: Approval Transactions
----

 It's a common practise to have your DAPP transfer TAU on the user's behalf espeically if you are going to have them pay for certain things on the blockchain.